Secure Space & Physical Access

 - Cabinet Security: All racks must be locked.
 Use tamper-evident seals for remote outstations.

-- Port Security: Physically block unused RJ45 ports in public areas (lounges, cabins) with plastic port locks.
+- Port Security: Physically block unused RJ45 ports in public areas with plastic port locks.

 Tamper Detection & Surveillance

-Since 24/7 physical guarding of every PLC cabinet is impossible, we rely on evidence of tampering.
+Since 24/7 physical guarding of every PLC cabinet is impossible, we rely on evidence of tampering and tiered access controls.

 UPS & Power Integrity